npbee/soundcloud-player/README.md

 # Soundcloud Player

-My motivation behind this player was to build a lightweight, modern, non-jQuery dependent Soundcloud player.
+My main motivation behind this player was to build a lightweight, modern, non-jQuery dependent Soundcloud player.
 The existing custom players I found were great and I've taken quite a bit of inspiration from them, but these days I much prefer not relying on jQuery and writing code that can be imported easily as an ES6 module.

-I also had a specific use case for being able to easily trigger callbacks at specific points in a track, so that was another motivation.
+I also had a couple of other personal motivations:
+- Being able to easily trigger callbacks at specific points in a track
+- Practicing ES6 :)

 ## The Stack